google/ExoPlayer/guide.md

 player.prepare(videoSource);
 {% endhighlight %}

+### Controlling the player ###

 Once the player has been prepared, playback can be controlled by calling methods on the player.
-For example `setPlayWhenReady` can be used to start and pause playback, and the various `seekTo` methods can be used to seek within the media.
+For example `setPlayWhenReady` can be used to start and pause playback, the various `seekTo` methods can be used to seek within the media, `setRepeatMode` can be used to control if and how the media is looped, and `setPlaybackParameters` can be used to adjust the playback speed and pitch.

-If the player was bound to a `SimpleExoPlayerView` or `PlaybackControlView` then user interaction with these components will cause corresponding methods on the player to be invoked.
+If the player is bound to a `SimpleExoPlayerView` or `PlaybackControlView` then user interaction with these components will cause corresponding methods on the player to be invoked.